SladeMahoney/City_Surf_Project/README.md

 ![alt text](https://github.com/SladeMahoney/City_Surf_Project/blob/Elena/images/weight.PNG)

 ### Limitations of Machine Learning
-Small data set
+- Small data set; complete information for only 186 students used for this model
-Unequal opportunities at schools
+- Unequal opportunities at schools, a disadvantage with RFC weighted feature process
-Data not complete (attendance sheet/demographic sheet)
+- Discrepancies and incomplete data sets (attendance sheet/demographic sheet)

 ## Results
 ![alt text](https://github.com/SladeMahoney/City_Surf_Project/blob/Elena/images/matrix_scores.PNG)

 ## Recommendations
+### For Future Analysis
+- Outstanding research goals included analyzing the length of time students are with CSP, analyzing sibling engagement within CSP programs
+- Aim for more robust data collection; a similar distribution of recorded participants for both student demographic information and attendance records
-- Narrow the gap between participants listed in the student demographic information sheet and those in the attendance records.
-Aiming for a similar student distribution in both sheets can support future analyses; no students are left behind and it makes for a clearer representation of participants.
+- Narrowing the gap in participant discrepancies can allow the data to show a clearer representation of participants in that no students are left behind

+### Workflow Process
+- Assign clear boundaries in project workflow to avoid issues with branching